ibm-cloud-docs/appid/enterprise.md

 1. In the **Manage** tab of the {{site.data.keyword.appid_short_notm}} dashboard, click **Edit** in the **SAML** row to configure your settings.
 2. Click **Download SAML Metadata file**.
 Your identity provider expects the following information from the file.

   <table>
+    <caption>Table 1.
+The information that is found in your metadata file</caption>
     <tr>
       <th> Variable </th>
       <th> Description </th>